intuition-dev/intuDocs/managers/1pro.md

 # Part we - low-code status before the winter of 2020:
 - 90% of developers will lose their job. eg: Is there a job where you develop a spreadsheet: but first someone has to tell you what kind of spreadsheet.
 - Citizen developers: No need to know loop, hashing, normalization, failover, timeout, bla, bla.
-- low-code is 10X cheaper and 10x faster.
+- low-code is 10X cheaper and 10x quicker.
 - Cuts: first expensive developers, or working on complex tech.
 - EG: From Data Center to Cloud we had **90% budget cuts**.
 Or Mainframes, Minis.
 **Black swan**, if you graduated after 2003, you did not see this kind of a wave.